 If your earnings are under 250 percent of the poverty level, silver policies are the only health insurance in Washington DC plans that give cost-sharing reductions.

 A premium reduction is an additional benefit that lowers the amount you have to pay for deductibles, copays, and coinsurance.
 Because of this, Silver tier policies occasionally represent the most affordable health insurance in Washington DC exchange.

 The cheapest plans available on the Washington Health plan finder platform are called bronze plans.
-Despite having affordable premiums, some plans offer high deductibles as like as catastrophic plans including out maximums, which makes it challenging to achieve the half level.
+Despite having affordable premiums, some plans offer high deductibles including out maximums, which makes it challenging to achieve the half level.